Þursakyngi IV ‘Svartkonst’ is the first part of a two-part series regarding Swedish sorcery known as svartkonst (black art).

 with the aim of maintaining an aesthetic continuity.

 Hardcover book bound in black leatherette.
-Frontcover stamped with a Svartkonst rune,
+Frontcover stamped with a Svartkonst rune, 276 pages.

 Illustrated, includes symbols and sigils related to the ritual work.